clasp-developers/clasp/README.md

 # Clasp — Bringing Common Lisp and C++ Together

-## NOTE:  June 1, 2017 - This contains a pre-release of Clasp 0.5.
+## NOTE:  April 20, 2018 - This contains a pre-release of Clasp 0.5.

 ## What Is This?
 Clasp is a new [Common Lisp](https://common-lisp.net/) implementation that seamlessly interoperates with C++ libraries and programs using [LLVM](http://llvm.org/) for compilation to native code.
 This allows Clasp to take advantage of a vast array of preexisting libraries and programs, such as out of the scientific computing ecosystem.
 Embedding them in a Common Lisp environment allows you to make use of rapid prototyping, incremental development, and other capabilities that make it a powerful language.